ThanasisGiannakopoulos/market_forecasting_ml/README.md

-# market_forecasting_ml
+# Machine learning for price prediction

-Machine learning algorithms are used to predict stock prices from historic data.
+This is a personal project where I explore various machine learning algorithms to predict stock prices using historical data.